hubmapconsortium/portal-ui/context/app/markdown/docs/assay/codex.md

 *TRUE/FALSE* depending on if the data indicates antibody bound to the correct target protein.
 This information is specific for tissue samples.

 ### How to evaluate the channels to create the QA/QC channelnames_report.cvs file
 Using commercial version:

 1. Process the data using the commercial available processing tool provided by Akoya.
 ![](https://lh3.googleusercontent.com/TdXb9S_H0e_5gjnEVP0D2kBX39s3DZ7bR1CL9SMTkBwp6omwxM7tFiT54_voUpIoHXcWcPjTJ-JIoQq5mi6WrjS2qLJritRv2N-_eiVBa-kADGDLVR9HUKgJ7HX5gqA5HKf8UfAf)
-2. Generate the Report ppt file by enabling the option at the prompt (add image)
+2. Generate the Report ppt file by enabling the option at the prompt.
 ![](https://lh6.googleusercontent.com/o_gu3Rdk8LEYfnNIsgRNVc3B5R1vL9ZMcIK5X_L8i7HXcrD5OjfdB0Ly2zsQhpZoWvvu-SgfMRNk3d8UIa-7wJZKq130VSg6LVvBqdIbFnGWQyKCknPGth6Ck2FH9rqM4Ptlzlfj)

-The Akoya integrated processing step* [https://help.codex.bio/codex/processor/user-instructions/image-analysis-report](https://help.codex.bio/codex/processor/user-instructions/image-analysis-report)​ produces an Image Analysis Report for each region acquired that provides the following documentation:
+The Akoya integrated processing step [(go to CODEX help for further information)](https://help.codex.bio/codex/processor/user-instructions/image-analysis-report) produces an **Image Analysis Report** for each region acquired.
+The report includes the following documentation:
 - ![](https://lh3.googleusercontent.com/xQNmmUCy09LcKyp4WexCIhpoNi-VojYN4Vm8rr2QHsdcYkrJg1Vgs_Nlp8o-S5eTBsWd_t4CvayUvf_791h_-3feaYrvDWLMmRSNxdN9HEWaY1wpgdeOMDmwSVDUZ5R3nQXiYC-6)
 - ![](https://lh4.googleusercontent.com/E0OehUKsXaw14YmwSBn6cYO3XqCcAAjuDYTKoCBpkYzCOfZO4GVx9eJd49pPVZYsS9tNN3EQsitc8lMtAbUlbbnoQQPSBO4G58ctilIljDsWdeJNnfkhsqU35ZyO8PVee0FP43xF)
 - ![](https://lh3.googleusercontent.com/-kK2XRFJ0dMjLmDc5qelOQHAWBrMh7GG734e5epsjDgCTfqwNy824gHpdYZQdPK2g1drSnhdsiIuSvy7_Ra1ezVEuKMBuQvl2Rwxa21iFftnj2sI89YXMh4tC2NjxClBsFzzjbQi)

 A histogram and sample image is generated for every acquired channel.
 Each row is a cycle, containing its corresponding channels.
 Top-left image and histogram is always the first cycle, first channel.
 Image and histogram to their right is the same cycle, second channel.

 The displayed image is a full-resolution cropped image that has the greatest standard deviation among those sampled.
 Each image may be of different location within the region, depending on the expression pattern.
 For example, cropped images for DAPI cycles 2 and 3 below differ in their sampling location.